qdouzery/Defi-IA-2022_DGM/README.md

 The solution focuses on targeted feature engineering and the use of a regressor model.
 The validation process is not presented.

+You will find:
+* requirement.txt that describes required packages
+* utils.py gathers the useful functions for preprocessing steps (see preprocess.py)
+* models.py gathers the models to train
+* preprocess.py that manages preprocessing functions for training and tesing datasets
+* train.py is the main file to run

 1. Have Python 3 installed
 2. Run the following command to access the Kaggle API using the command line:
  ```sh